Yang–Baxter equation

-In one dimensional quantum systems, $R$ is the scattering matrix and if it satisfies the Yang–Baxter equation then the system is integrable.
+where $\check{R}$ is $R$ followed by a swap of the two objects.
+In one-dimensional quantum systems, $R$ is the scattering matrix and if it satisfies the Yang–Baxter equation then the system is integrable.
+In quantum integrable models, the Yang–Baxter equation ensures that multi-particle scattering processes can be factorized into a sequence of two-body interactions, preserving exact solvability.
 The Yang–Baxter equation also shows up when discussing knot theory and the braid groups where $R$ corresponds to swapping two strands.
-Since one can swap three strands two different ways, the Yang–Baxter equation enforces that both paths are the same.
+Since one can swap three strands in two different ways, the Yang–Baxter equation enforces that both paths are the same.

-It takes its name from independent work of C. N. Yang from 1968, and R. J. Baxter from 1971.
+History

+According to Michio Jimbo, the Yang–Baxter equation (YBE) manifested itself in the works of J. B. McGuire in 1964 and C. N. Yang in 1967.
+They considered a quantum mechanical many-body problem on a line having $c\sum_{i<j}\delta(x_i - x_j)$ as the potential.
+Using the Bethe ansatz techniques, they found that the scattering matrix factorized to that of the two-body problem, and determined it exactly.
+This result established the Yang–Baxter equation as the defining criterion for quantum integrability, linking factorized scattering in one dimension to exactly solvable models.
+Here YBE arises as the consistency condition for the factorization.

+In statistical mechanics, the source of YBE probably goes back to Onsager's star-triangle relation, briefly mentioned in the introduction to his solution of the Ising model in 1944.
+The hunt for solvable lattice models has been actively pursued since then, culminating in Rodney Baxter's solution of the eight vertex model in 1972.

+Another line of development was the theory of factorized S-matrix in two dimensional quantum field theory.
+Alexander B. Zamolodchikov pointed out that the algebraic mechanics working here is the same as that in the Baxter's and others' works.

+The YBE has also manifested itself in a study of Young operators in the group algebra $\mathbb{C} [S_n]$ of the symmetric group in the work of A. A. Jucys in 1966.

 General form of the parameter-dependent Yang–Baxter equation

 Let $A$ be a unital associative algebra.
 In its most general form, the parameter-dependent Yang–Baxter equation is an equation for $R(u,u')$, a parameter-dependent element of the tensor product $A \otimes A$ (here, $u$ and $u'$ are the parameters, which usually range over the real numbers ℝ in the case of an additive parameter, or over positive real numbers ℝ+ in the case of a multiplicative parameter).